chemgymrl/chemgymrl/lessons/lesson_markdown/custom_extraction_lesson.md

 but after having implemented this it should be obvious how to extend this to larger more complicated extractions.

-Typically in a new reaction or extraction it will be important to define the new materials in `chemistrylab/chem_algorithms/material.py` but for this case we have implemented the 2 new materials (methyl red and ethyl acetate).
+Typically, in a new reaction or extraction it will be important to define the new materials in `chemistrylab/chem_algorithms/material.py` but for this case we have implemented the 2 new materials (methyl red and ethyl acetate).
 Go into the material file and look at the materials and familiarize yourself with the properties of each material.
-In your own project after creating the new materials it is then time to create the extraction environment space and the actions that can be performed in that extraction.
+In your own project after creating the new materials it is then time to create the extraction environment space, and the actions that can be performed in that extraction.
 For a simple single extraction we can use a prebuilt environment in this case `chemistrylab/extract_bench/extraction_0.py`.
 Please take a read through the file and try to understand how actions are performed and how we set up vessels.
-Now we will create a new reaction bench file in the following directory `chemistrylab/extract_bench`, let's create a new file called `methyl_red.py`.
+Now we will create a new extraction bench file in the following directory `chemistrylab/extract_bench`, let's create a new file called `methyl_red.py`.
 In this new file we are going to use the following code: